code-423n4/2024-08-wildcat/README.md

 The protocol itself is entirely hands-off when it comes to any given market.
 It has no ability to freeze or seize borrower collateral (since there isn't any), and it can't pause activity.
 As an ideological choice, Wildcat does not make use of proxies, and markets are therefore non-upgradable.
 If keys are lost or if anything else goes wrong in the contracts, the protocol cannot help, and this requires us to take security extremely seriously.
 It's why you're reading this right now.

 The protocol monitors for addresses that are flagged by the Chainalysis oracle as being placed on a sanctions list and bars them from interacting with markets.
-That's the extent of the guardrails.

 ### A More Technical Briefing

-The Wildcat protocol itself coalesces around a single contract - the archcontroller.
+The Wildcat protocol itself coalesces around a single contract - the [archcontroller](https://github.com/code-423n4/2024-08-wildcat/blob/main/src/WildcatArchController.sol).
 This contract determines which factories can be used, which markets have already been deployed and which addresses are permitted to deploy hook instances and market contracts from said factories.

-Borrowers deploy markets through the hook factory, either deploying a new hook instance parameterised the way they wish (cloning an authorised hooks template contract approved by the archcontroller owners) or referencing an existing hook instance.
+Borrowers deploy V2 markets through the [hooks factory](https://github.com/code-423n4/2024-08-wildcat/blob/main/src/HooksFactory.sol), either deploying a new hook instance parameterised the way they wish (cloning an authorised hooks template contract approved by the archcontroller owners) or referencing an existing hook instance.
 Lenders can obtain access by receiving a credential via an access control hook, which may have one or many providers (for more on this, see [here](https://docs.wildcat.finance/technical-overview/security-developer-dives/hooks/access-control-hooks)).

 Lenders can deposit assets to any markets they have a credential for so long as it has not expired, and lenders that have received a credential once are always capable of filing withdrawal requests.
 In exchange for their deposits, they receive a _market token_ which has been parameterised by the borrower: you might receive Code4rena Dai Stablecoin - ticker c4DAI - for depositing DAI into a market run by Code4rena.
 Or C4 Wrapped Ether (code423n4WETH).